iotaledger/iri/CONTRIBUTING.md

-## How to contribute to IRI

-#### **How should a Pull Request look like**?
-Before creating a PR make sure you have read the entire contributing guideline.
-Ensure the PR description clearly describes the problem and solution by following the template.
-It is best to discuss your changes in an issue before creating the PR.
-A PR should address a **specific concern**.
-If it addresses more than one concern it **should be split**.
-Small PRs get merged in faster.
-Very large PRs are difficult to review and test.
-This makes them less likely to be merged.

-#### **Did you find a bug?**

-* **Do not open a GitHub issue if the bug is a security vulnerability in IRI**, and instead, please contact us via [security@iota.org](mailto:security@iota.org).

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/iotaledger/iri/issues).
-You can also look up related issues by a label.
-For example, if your issue is database-related, filter based on the `C-DB` label and look for related issues.
-If it's API related, use `C-API` and so on. `C` stands for component.
-Make sure you skim through the labels to find your category.

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/iotaledger/iri/issues/new).
-Be sure to include a **title and clear description**, and as much relevant information as possible.
-Make sure you follow our new issue template.
-The first part of the issue template is dedicated to reporting bugs, delete the second part.
-Steps to reproduce are particularly important.
-Add any relevant log output and screenshots.
-The easier it will be to reproduce your issue, the more likely it's getting fixed.

-#### **Did you write a patch that fixes a bug?**

-* [New issues](https://github.com/iotaledger/iri/issues/new) should be used for reporting issues.
-If you already wrote a patch for an issue that you or someone else reported, make sure you link it to the open issue.
-You can do this by mentioning the issue number in the comment or description on the PR, for example `#123` to link issue "123".

-#### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change as a [new issues](https://github.com/iotaledger/iri/issues/new).
-Use the second part of the issue template, dedicated to new feature requests and delete the first part.
-If you plan on implementing the change yourself, start writing the code and submit a PR.
-Note that the fact that the feature is "code ready" doesn't mean it will get merged.
-It is advisable to gather feedback for the change first.
-You are encouraged to start and drive a discussion on [Discord](https://discord.iota.org/).
-The IRI team also monitors the repo and will provide feedback where relevant.

-#### **Want to write a regression test for your feature?
-Or to any other feature that needs a test?**

-* Please refer to our current [regression tests](https://github.com/iotaledger/iri/tree/dev/python-regression).

-#### **Do you have questions about the functioning of IRI nodes, the network or anything IOTA related?**

-* Use our [Discord](https://discordapp.com/invite/fNGZXvh) to join the discussion and ask questions.

-#### **Do you want to contribute to the IRI documentation?**

-The IOTA documentation is based in the [docs](https://github.com/iotaledger/docs) repo.
-You are welcome to contribute.
-Make sure you follow the instructions on adding new docs.

-Thanks! :heart: :heart: :heart:

-The contribution guidelines are inspired by the Ruby on Rails contribution guidelines.

-IRI Team
+# Contribute to IRI

+This document describes how to contribute to IRI.

+We encourage everyone with knowledge of IOTA technology to contribute.

+Thanks! :heart:

+## Do you have a question?

+If you have a general or technical question, you can use one of the following resources instead of submitting an issue:

+- [**Developer documentation:**](https://docs.iota.org/) For official information about developing with IOTA technology
+- [**Discord:**](https://discord.iota.org/) For real-time chats with the developers and community members
+- [**IOTA cafe:**](https://iota.cafe/) For technical discussions with the Research and Development Department at the IOTA Foundation
+- [**StackExchange:**](https://iota.stackexchange.com/) For technical and troubleshooting questions

+## Ways to contribute

+To contribute to IRI on GitHub, you can:

+- Report a bug
+- Suggest a new feature
+- Build a new feature
+- Contribute to the documentation

+## Report a bug

+This section guides you through reporting a bug.
+Following these guidelines helps maintainers and the community understand the bug, reproduce the behavior, and find related bugs.

+### Before reporting a bug

+Please check the following list:

+- **Do not open a GitHub issue for [security vulnerabilities](SECURITY.MD)**, instead, please contact us at [security@iota.org](mailto:security@iota.org).

+- **Ensure the bug was not already reported** by searching on GitHub under [**Issues**](https://github.com/iotaledger/iri/issues).
+If the bug has already been reported **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
+You can also find related issues by their [label](https://github.com/iotaledger/iri/labels?page=1&sort=name-asc).
+For example, if your issue is database related, filter issues based on the `C-DB` label to look for related ones. `C` stands for component.

+**Note:** If you find a **Closed** issue that seems similar to what you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

+### Submitting A Bug Report

+To report a bug, [open a new issue](https://github.com/iotaledger/iri/issues/new), and be sure to include as many details as possible, using the template.

+**Note:** Minor changes such as fixing a typo can but do not need an open issue.

+If you also want to fix the bug, submit a [pull request](#pull-requests) and reference the issue.

+## Suggest a new feature

+This section guides you through suggesting a new feature.
+Following these guidelines helps maintainers and the community collaborate to find the best possible way forward with your suggestion.

+### Before suggesting a new feature

+**Ensure the feature has not already been suggested** by searching on GitHub under [**Issues**](https://github.com/iotaledger/iri/issues).

+### Suggesting a new feature

+To suggest a new feature, talk to the IOTA community and IOTA Foundation members in the #iri-discussion channel on [Discord](https://discord.iota.org/).

+If the IRI team approves your feature, the team will create an issue for it.

+## Build a new feature

+This section guides you through building a new feature.
+Following these guidelines helps give your feature the best chance of being approved and merged.

+### Before building a new feature

+Make sure to discuss the feature in the #iri-discussion channel on [Discord](https://discord.iota.org/).

+Otherwise, your feature may not be approved at all.

+### Building a new feature

+To build a new feature, check out a new branch based on the `dev` branch, and be sure to consider the following:

+- If the feature has a public facing API, make sure to document it, using Javadoc code comments

+- Where necessary, please write regression tests for your feature.
+Refer to our current [regression tests](https://github.com/iotaledger/iri/tree/dev/python-regression) for guidance.

+## Contribute to the IRI documentation

+The IRI documentation is hosted on https://docs.iota.org, which is built from content in the [documentation](https://github.com/iotaledger/documentation) repository.

+Please see the [guidelines](https://github.com/iotaledger/documentation/CONTRIBUTING.md) on the documentation repository for information on how to contribute to the documentation.

+## Pull requests

+This section guides you through submitting a pull request (PR).
+Following these guidelines helps give your PR the best chance of being approved and merged.

+### Before submitting a pull request

+When creating a pull request, please follow these steps to have your contribution considered by the maintainers:

+- A pull request should have exactly one concern (for example one feature or one bug).
+If a PR address more than one concern, it should be split into two or more PRs.

+- A pull request can be merged only if it references an open issue

+    **Note:** Minor changes such as fixing a typo can but do not need an open issue.

+- All code should be well tested and follow the [code styleguide](STYLEGUIDE.md)

+### Submitting a pull request

+The following is a typical workflow for submitting a new pull request:

+1. Fork this repository
+2. Create a new branch based on your fork
+3. Commit changes and push them to your fork
+4. Create a pull request against the `dev` branch

+If all [status checks](https://help.github.com/articles/about-status-checks/) pass, and the maintainer approves the PR, it will be merged.

+**Note:** Reviewers may ask you to complete additional work, tests, or other changes before your pull request can be approved and merged.

+## Code of Conduct

+This project and everyone participating in it is governed by the [IOTA Code of Conduct](CODE_OF_CONDUCT.md).